 With regards to nutrition, Hydra are strict carnivores which means that they feed on other animals.
 As such, they feed on a variety of tiny organisms such as annelids, copepods, and cladocerans among others.
 To capture prey, Hydra contract and expand (a type of movement known as contraction burst) while attached to the substratum in their habitat.

 While all Hydra species are efficient predators, studies have found that some of the species are very selective with regards to their prey.
 For instance, whereas smaller Hydra viridissima prey on the larval stages of calanoid copepods and cladocerans, they do not prey on larger organisms such as adult ostracods.
-On the other hand, larger Hydra salmacidis have been shown to prey on such organisms as adult calanoid copepods.
+As well, larger Hydra salmacidis have been shown to prey on such organisms as adult calanoid copepods.

 * The nematocyst venom produced by Hydra contains a hemolytic and paralytic protein of about 100kDa in weight (molecular weight).
 They also produce another protein of about 30kDa that induces long-lasting paralysis to the prey.